Doctelligence/doctelligence.github.io/roadmap.md

 ---

 # Phase 2 (Part 1): Seed Funding and Token Launch (12-18 months)

-## 💰 Aim for Seed Round
-- Target >$1 million in lab financing to develop deep-tech technologies aligned with our vision for decentralized intelligence.

 ## 🔄 Token Launch Considerations
 - Explore utility-driven token models only if beneficial for the network's vision.
 Recognize that native tokens can be volatile and speculative assets.